FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/listCtrlPrinter.rst

 * ``IsColumnHeadingsOnEachPage``
     If this is True, the column headers will be repeated at the top of each page.
 * ``IsShrinkToFit``
-    If this is True, the report will be shrunk so that all the column of the ListCtrl can fit within the width of page.
+    If this is True, the report will be shrunk so that all the column of the ``ListCtrl`` can fit within the width of page.
 * ``UseListCtrlTextFormat``
-    If this is True, the format (text font and color) of the list ctrl cells will be taken from the ListCtrl itself, rather than the ``Cell.BlockFormat`` object.
-Useful if your ``ListCtrl`` has fancy formatting on the rows that you want to replicate in the printed version of the ``ListCtrl``.
+    If this is True, the format (text font and color) of the rows will be taken from the ``ListCtrl`` itself, rather than the ``Cell.BlockFormat`` object.
+Useful if your ``ListCtrl`` has fancy formatting on the rows that you want to replicate in the printed version.

+As was illustrated above, a report consists of various sections (called "blocks").
+Each of these blocks has a matching ``BlockFormat`` object in the ``ReportFormat``.
+To modify the appearance of a block, you modify its matching ``BlockFormat`` object.
+So, to modify the format of the page header, you change the ``ReportFormat.PageHeader`` object.

 A ``ReportFormat`` object has the following properties which control the appearance of the matching sections of the report: